 Most indicators show poor competitiveness in the majority of Jordanian agricultural products.
 With the exception of the JV vegetables, which have strong price competitiveness because of early winter season production, other vegetables, fruit, and cut flowers have not been able to enter export markets.
-As for livestock, sheep and goats are the only items exported, although a large part of this export is in the form of re affecting the competitiveness of Jordanian produce are:
+As for livestock, sheep and goats are the only items exported, although a large part of this export is in the form of re-export.
+The most im portant factors affecting the competitiveness of Jordanian produce are: